 The University of Sydney is an Australian public research university in Sydney, Australia.
 They are regularly ranked in the top 50 universities and their rankings reflect their world-renowned achievements for more than 160 years.

 Why study at the University of Sydney?
 The University of Sydney is regarded as one of the world’s leading universities.
 It provides bachelor, master, and doctoral degrees.
 The university has 33,505 undergraduate and 19,284 graduate students

 - University or Organization: The University of Sydney

 - Department: The Faculty of Science

-- Course Level: The grant is available to master’s level programs.
+- Course Level: The Scholarship is available to master’s level programs.

-- Award: An annual stipend allowance equivalent to the Research Training Program (RTP) stipend rate indexed annually.
+- Scholarship Award: An annual stipend allowance equivalent to the Research Training Program (RTP) stipend rate indexed annually.

 - Access Mode: Online